-The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety that is colored similar to the cock's comb hanging from his chin.
-Cockscomb, Celosia cristata, traditionally grown in the red variety, also blooms in the colors of yellow, pink, orange and white.
+The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety similarly colored to the cock's comb on a rooster's head.
+Cockscomb, Celosia cristata, traditionally grown in the red variety, also blooms in yellow, pink, orange, and white.

 Using the Cockscomb Flower in the Garden

 The cockscomb plant is versatile in height, sometimes remaining as short as a few inches (8 cm.) while others grow to a few feet (1 m.).
 The irregular growth habits of the cockscomb plant can lead to surprises in the garden.
 Though an annual flower, growing cockscomb reseeds freely and often supplies a wealth of plants for next year.
 Learn how to grow cockscomb and others of the cockscomb Celosia family for attractive specimens in the summer flower bed.
 Celosia can add color to a rock garden.
 Cockscomb Celosia may be dried and used in indoor arrangements.
 The cockscomb flower may also be a fat and spiky little plant, growing in colors other than the vibrant red.
 This cockscomb is called plume celosia (Celosia plumosa).
 The cockscomb plant is useful in garden borders or planted between taller plants in the garden to add a spike of color near ground level.